AmarnathSiliveri/Covid-19-repository/README.md

 The primary objectives of this project are:

-- Develop a machine learning model to classify cough sounds for COVID-19 detection.
+- Develop a Deep learning model to classify cough sounds for COVID-19 detection.
 - Explore various audio feature extraction techniques.
 - Address data imbalance challenges within the dataset.
 - Optimize model performance for better accuracy.